White House statement misleads US firms: analysts

 In March, Trump signed "the Taiwan Travel Act" allowing for the first time in decades US officials of all levels to travel to Taiwan.
 In April, the US State Department also approved a marketing license allowing US defense companies to sell submarine-building technology to Taiwan.

-Li suggested that the US should understand that its moves cannot change the fact that "Taiwan is an inalienable part of China," and if it really wants to change this fact, it needs to, at least, be mentally prepared for serious damage to bilateral ties.
+Li suggested that the US should understand that its moves cannot change the fact that "Taiwan is an inalienable part of China," and if the US really wants to change this fact, it needs to, at least, be mentally prepared for serious damage to bilateral ties.